-- (1) Amounts reflect, with respect to each of our named executive officers, the possible payouts of cash incentive compensation under our STICs and, with respect to Mr. McMaude, the possible payouts of cash incentive compensation under the Home Health and Hospice bonus.
-Under our STICs, the threshold amount is calculated as the minimum amount that could be payable under the applicable plan to the participating executive assuming satisfaction of the initial EBITDA trigger required to fund the particular plan (disregarding, for purposes of this calculation, potential adjustments of an executive's bonus payout based on that executive's achievement of other balanced scorecard objectives).
-If the Company had achieved exactly the threshold level of EBITDA required to fund the applicable STIC plan (and no higher), the payout percentage would be the amount reflected in this column.
-The actual amounts paid, with respect to the STICs, are described in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above. - (2) Amounts reflect the aggregate grant date fair value of time-vesting stock options granted to Mr. McMaude by us in 2021 computed in accordance with Topic 718 disregarding the effect of estimated forfeitures.
+(1) Amounts reflect the possible payouts of cash incentive compensation under our STICs.
+The threshold amount is calculated as the minimum amount that could be payable under the applicable plan to the participating executive assuming satisfaction of the initial Adjusted EBITDA trigger required to fund the particular plan (disregarding, for purposes of this calculation, potential adjustments of an executive's bonus payout based on that executive's achievement of other balanced scorecard objectives).
+If the Company had achieved exactly the threshold level of Adjusted EBITDA required to fund the applicable plan (and no higher), the payout percentage would be the amount reflected in this column.
+The actual amounts paid are described in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above.

+(2) Amounts reflect the aggregate grant date fair value of time-vesting stock options granted to Mr. Dries and Ms. Domico by us in 2020 computed in accordance with Topic 718 disregarding the effect of estimated forfeitures.
 The assumptions made in the valuation of our equity awards are found in Note 10 to our audited consolidated financial statements included elsewhere in this prospectus.
-The 2.0x performance-vesting stock options and 2.5x performance-vesting stock options are subject to market conditions as defined under applicable accounting standards.
+The 2.0x performance-vesting stock options and 2.5x performance-vesting options are subject to market conditions as defined under applicable accounting standards.
 The grant date fair value of the performance-vesting stock options was computed based upon the probable outcome of the performance conditions as of the grant date in accordance with Topic 718.
-Achievement of the performance conditions for the performance-vesting stock options was not deemed probable on the grant date and, accordingly, no value is included in the table for these awards pursuant to the SEC's disclosure rules. - (3) Amount reflects the grant of 15,950 phantom shares pursuant to the Home Health and Hospice bonus.
-The threshold and target amounts estimated possible payouts of the phantom shares assuming threshold- and target-level performance.
-The phantom shares are subject to a maximum payout per phantom share equal to \$1,500.
-The phantom shares are accounted for as a profit sharing arrangement under Financial Accounting Standards Board Accounting Standards Codification Topic 710 as they do not represent a substantive form of equity and are not indexed to the price of our common stock.
-See under "Elements of Compensation-What We Pay and Why-Home Health and Hospice Bonus."
+Achievement of the performance conditions for the performance-vesting stock options was not deemed probable on the grant date and, accordingly, no value is included in the table for these awards pursuant to the SEC's disclosure rules.

-Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards in 2021
+Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards in 2020